qalle2/nes-util/README.md

 ## nesgenie_prgaddr.py
 Find the PRG ROM addresses affected by an NES Game Genie code in an iNES ROM file (.nes).
 Args: file code

+## nesgenie_verconv.py
+Convert an eight-letter NES Game Genie code from one version of a game to another using both iNES ROM files (.nes).
+Args: code_for_file1 file1 file2